August 17th, 2025

 WEDDING ANNIVERSARIES —

-If you were married in the month of June, please call Julie at the Rectory-(715-985-2227) and let her know the number of years you have been married.
-Blessings will be given on May 31st and June 1st Masses.
+If you were married in the month of August, please call Julie at the Rectory-(715-985-2227) and let her know the number of years you have been married.
+Blessings will be given on August 30th and August 31st Masses.

 Jubilee Year